William Colby: Early life

 Colby was born in Saint Paul, Minnesota, in 1920.
 His father, Elbridge Colby, who came from a New England family with a history of military and public service, was a professor of English, an author, and a military officer who served in the U.S. Army and in university positions in Tianjin, China; Georgia; Vermont; and Washington, D.C.
 Though a career officer, Elbridge Colby's professional pursuits focused less on strictly military activities and more on intellectual and scholarly contributions to military and literary subjects.
 Elbridge's father, Charles Colby, had been a professor of chemistry at Columbia University but had died prematurely and left his family largely without money.

-Colby's mother, Margaret Egan, was from an Irish family in St. Paul active in business and Democratic politics.
+Colby's mother, Margaret Egan, was from an Irish family in St. Paul active in business and Democratic Party politics.
 With his Army father, William Colby had a peripatetic upbringing before attending public high school in Burlington, Vermont.
-He then attended Princeton University and graduated with an A.B. in politics in 1940 after completing a 196-page long senior thesis, "Surrender – French Policy toward the Spanish Civil War," in which he sharply criticized France for failing to support for Second Spanish Republic in the civil war.
+He then attended Princeton University and graduated with an A.B. in politics in 1940 after completing a 196-page long senior thesis, "Surrender – French Policy toward the Spanish Civil War", in which he sharply criticized France for failing to support the Second Spanish Republic in the civil war.
 He then studied at Columbia Law School the following year.
-Colby recounted that he took from his parents a desire to serve and a commitment to liberal politics, Catholicism, and independence, exemplified by his father's career-damaging protest in The Nation magazine regarding the lenient treatment of a white Georgian who had murdered a black U.S. soldier who was also based at Fort Benning.
+Colby recounted that he took from his parents a desire to serve and a commitment to liberal politics, Catholicism, and independence, exemplified by his father's career-damaging protest in The Nation regarding the lenient treatment of a white Georgian who had murdered a black U.S. soldier who was also based at Fort Benning.

 Personal life

 Colby was for his entire life a staunch Catholic.
-He was often referred to as "the warrior–priest."
+He was often referred to as "the warrior–priest".
 The Catholic Church played a "central role" in his family's life, with Colby's two daughters receiving their First Communion at St. Peter's Basilica.
 He married Barbara Heinzen (1920–2015) in 1945 and they had five children.
 His daughter, Christine, was presented as a debutante to high society in 1978 at the International Debutante Ball at the Waldorf-Astoria Hotel in New York City.
 In 1984, he divorced Barbara and married American diplomat Sally Shelton-Colby.